Machine Reading Comprehension using Case-based Reasoning: Introduction

-While we are not the first to propose a semi-parametric approach to CBR \cite{cbr_akbc, cbr_subg}, we are the first to propose its novel adaptation for the task of question answering over unstructured text, to the best of our knowledge.
-The contributions in this work are as follows: \begin{itemize} \item We propose \method{}, a semi-parametric model for MRC that outperforms previous work on multiple datasets and settings, with improvements of up to $11.53$ EM on NaturalQuestions and $8.4$ EM on NewsQA. \item We show that \method{} makes predictions by identifying the correct supporting evidence.
-When presented with gold and noisy evidence sentences, \method{} predicts the correct answer span with $83.2$ Span-F1 and $74.6$ Span-EM compared to BLANC \citep{seonwoo2020blanc} with $79$ Span-F1 and $66.8$ Span-EM on NaturalQuestions dataset. \item We demonstrate the ability of \method{} for efficient and accurate few-shot domain adaptation.
-Compared to a strong baseline \citep{friedman2021single}, our method shows a $5.5$ EM gain on RelEx \citep{levy-etal-2017-zero} and at-par performance on BioASQ \citep{Tsatsaronis2015AnOO}. \item Finally, we find that questions with different sets of latent relations are expressed with varying degrees of lexical diversity in their accompanying contexts, and analyze model behavior on these different question types.
-We find that as lexical diversity increases, \method{} shows more robust performance with a drop of up to 4.10 F1 while fully-parametric methods drop by up to 15.38 F1.
+In summary, our contributions are as follows: \begin{enumerate} \item We propose \method{} --- a novel semi-parametric approach for MRC that outperforms strong baselines on multiple datasets and settings by up to $11.53$ EM on NaturalQuestions and $8.4$ EM on NewsQA. \item We show that \method{} makes predictions by identifying the correct supporting evidence.
+When presented with gold and noisy evidence sentences, \method{} predicts the correct answer span with 83.2 Span-F1 and 74.6 Span-EM compared to BLANC \citep{seonwoo2020blanc} with 79.0 Span-F1 and 66.8 Span-EM on NaturalQuestions. \item We show the ability of \method{} for efficient and accurate few-shot domain adaptation.
+Compared to a strong baseline \citep{friedman2021single}, we achieve a 5.5 EM gain on RelEx \citep{levy-etal-2017-zero} and at-par performance on BioASQ \citep{Tsatsaronis2015AnOO}. \item We show that questions with different sets of latent relations can be expressed with varying degrees of lexical diversity in their accompanying contexts and analyze model behavior on such questions.
+As lexical diversity increases, fully-parametric methods drop by up to 15.4 F1, while \method{} shows robust performance with drops of only up to 4.1 F1.